sher1996/origin-lang/docs/package-manager.md

 The package manager allows you to:
 - Add local libraries to your project
 - Add remote packages from HTTPS URLs
+- Add packages from registry using semantic versioning
 - Remove installed libraries
 - Manage dependencies through a `pkg.json` manifest
 - Verify package integrity with SHA-256 checksums
+- Lock dependency versions with `origin.lock`

 ## Quick Start